AstrickHarren/forever-gyros/content/careers.md

 ---
-title: "Join Our Team"
+title: "Join Our Health-Driven Team"
-description: "Be part of a team that's revolutionizing the SaaS industry with innovative solutions and a people-first culture."
+# description: "Be part of a team that's revolutionizing health and wellness through data-driven solutions with a people-first culture."
 layout: "career"

 culture_section: